gonfva/gonfva.github.io/content/en/blog/2019-09-02-configuration-in-aws-is-difficult.md

 As I came to think while reading the following tweet … “do I know the implications of 5985 different privileges?”

-> [](https://twitter.com/0xdabbad00/status/1161117748119781376)Do you know what are the implications of those 5985 privileges?It turns out that I don’t, and below you can find what it could happen if you don’t fully understand either the implications.
+{{< tweet user="0xdabbad00" id="1161117748119781376" >}}_Do you know what are the implications of those 5985 privileges?_

+It turns out that I don’t, and below you can find what it could happen if you don’t fully understand either the implications.

-> [](https://twitter.com/Darkarnium/status/1065600704134475776)This is what can happen when you don’t understand implications for one of those 5985 privilegesI haven’t tested the steps detailed in those tweets, but it seems you can take control of a machine just by changing some configuration (*ec2:ModifyInstanceAttribute) *and restarting the instance.
+{{< tweet user="Darkarnium" id="1065600704134475776" >}}_This is what can happen when you don’t understand implications for one of those 5985 privileges_

+I haven’t tested the steps detailed in those tweets, but it seems you can take control of a machine just by changing some configuration (*ec2:ModifyInstanceAttribute) *and restarting the instance.

 You may need _ec2:ModifyInstanceAttribute_ for a different reason and not be aware of the risk*.*